uGcinikhaya/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 A function that searches a string for any of a set of bytes.
 A function that locates a substring.
 A function that prints the chessboard.
+A function that prints the sum of two diagonals of a square matrix of integers.